-The East Bay Consortium postdoctoral residency program is sequential, cumulative, and graduated in complexity.
-Graduated and sequential aspects of the residency programs are achieved through supervision, evaluation, didactic seminars.
-Residents are required to complete 40 hours per week over a 12-month period.
+The East Bay Consortium (EBC) postdoctoral residency program is sequential, cumulative, and graduated in complexity.
+These training elements are achieved through supervision, evaluation, didactic seminars and individualized assignment of cases.
+Residents are required to complete 40 hours of training per week, over a 12-month period.
 One half of the residents’ time is spent providing direct services to clientele through individual, group, or family therapy and conducting psychological assessments.
-Two hours of individual supervision and two hours of group supervision are provided to the residents, weekly, by licensed psychologists on staff.
-Residents from all East Bay sites gather at one site for a weekly seminar which is led by staff from the four East Bay Sites.
-They also are assigned to a small group, twice monthly testing seminar, and to weekly group supervision.
-Residents participate in their local site’s case conferences and team meetings.
+Two hours of individual supervision and two hours of group supervision are provided weekly, by licensed psychologists on staff.
+Residents from the EBC gather at one site for a weekly seminar which is led by a wide range of mental health professionals from the three sites.
+In addition, residents receive group supervision by the site Training Directors and consortial Training Director, who share the leadership of group supervision.
+Residents also attend assessment group supervision and seminars at their respective training sites, where they also participate in their site’s case conferences, peer review, Education Seminars and team meetings.

-In addition to a weekly seminar, and individual and group supervision, residents are expected to attend occasional Regional half-day seminars that are also open to supervising psychologists for continuing education credits.
+In addition to weekly seminars, and individual and group supervision, residents attend occasional Regional half-day seminars that are also open to supervising psychologists for continuing education credits.
 The first seminar focuses on Ethics and the Law.
 This ensures all postdoctoral residents have a sound working knowledge of California’s professional code of conduct.
 Examples of seminar topics include Diversity, Chemical Dependency, and Supervision.
-The current schedule is available through an online link.
-More specific information on the sites listed below can be found by following the individual site links.
+This year’s regional training topics can be found at the top of our web page.
+More specific information on the sites of the EBC described briefly below can be found by following the individual site links.

 THE EAST BAY